Rugby Europe Sevens

 The Rugby Europe Sevens are a series of rugby sevens tournaments held by Rugby Europe.
 It was formerly known as the FIRA-AER Sevens until 2013, and the Sevens Grand Prix Series until 2021.
 Only one annual tournament existed prior to 2011, when Rugby Europe created a series of tournaments, following the model of the World Rugby Sevens Series.
 The main division is known as the Rugby Europe Championship Series, formerly known the Grand Prix, followed by the Trophy Series, Conference 1, and Conference 2.
 The competitions use a promotion/relegation system.

 Format

-In the Grand Prix, twelve teams play in several tournaments each summer throughout Europe.
-Each tournament spans two days — the first day is a pool phase and the second day is a knockout phase.
+In the Championship Series, twelve teams play in at least two tournaments each summer throughout Europe.
+Each tournament spans two to three days — the first day is a pool phase, the second day is a pool and knockout phase, and the third day a knockout phase.
 During the pool phase, the teams are divided into three pools of four teams each.
 After the pool phase, the top eight teams (two first of each pool, plus two best-performing third place teams) advance to the Cup tournament; the other four teams play for the Challenge Trophy.

 At the end of each tournament, teams are awarded points based on their performance.
 At the end of the series, the team with the most points is declared the champion.
-The team with the fewest points is relegated from the Grand Prix to the Trophy competition, whereas the champion of the Trophy competition is promoted to next season's Grand Prix.
+The team with the fewest points is relegated from the Championship Series to the Trophy competition, whereas the champion of the Trophy competition is promoted to next season's Championship Series.